 FROM 1 TO 12

 Italy's rice cultivation begins with a noble anecdote.
 In 1475, for example, the Duke of Milan is said to have given a sack of rice grains to the Dukes of Este of Ferrara.
-He assured them that after a good cultivation they would harvest 12 sacks of rice.
-In fact, the new grain from Asia flourished magnificently in the swampy Po Valley.
+He assured them that after a good cultivation, they would harvest 12 sacks of rice.
+The new grain from Asia flourished magnificently in the swampy Po Valley.
 And the "1 to 12" rule was proved true.
 In just a few years, the areas under cultivation multiplied.
-Soon rice, together with corn, was the most important staple food in northern Italy.
+Soon rice and corn were the most important staple foods in northern Italy.

 📖 Recipe